Sjögren's disease: Epidemiology

 Sjögren's disease (SjD) is the third-most common rheumatic autoimmune disorder, behind rheumatoid arthritis and systemic lupus erythematosus.

-There are no geographical differences in the rates of SS.
-Sjögren's syndrome has been reported in all areas of the world, although regional rates have not been well studied.
+There are no geographical differences in the rates of Sjögren's.
+Sjögren's disease has been reported in all areas of the world, although regional rates have not been well studied.

-Depending on the criteria for determining prevalence, studies estimate the prevalence of SS at between 500,000 and two million people in the United States.
-Broader studies of SS prevalence range widely, with some reports of up to a prevalence of 3% of the population.
-A few studies have reported that the incidence of the syndrome varies between three and six per 100,000 per year.
+Depending on the criteria to determine prevalence, studies estimate the prevalence of Sjögren's at between 500,000 and 2 million people in the United States.
+Broader studies of Sjögren's prevalence vary widely, with some reports suggesting a prevalence of up to 3% of the population.
+A few studies have reported that the incidence of the syndrome ranges between three and six per 100,000 per year.

 Between 0.2 and 1.2% of the population is affected, with half having the primary form and half the secondary form.
 It is around 10 times more common in women than in men.
 Though the disease commonly begins in middle age, people of any age can be affected.

-Nine out of 10 SjD patients are women.
+Nine out of 10 Sjögren's patients are women.
 In addition to prevalence in women, having a first-degree relative with an autoimmune disease and previous pregnancies have been identified as epidemiological risk factors.
-Despite the lower risk for men, primary SS in men tends to represent a more severe form of the disease.
+Despite the lower risk for men, primary Sjögren's in men tends to represent a more severe form of the disease.
 The role of race and ethnicity in the prevalence of the disease is unknown.

-Although Sjögren's disease occurs in all age groups, the average age of onset is between ages 40 and 60, although as many as half of all cases may be left undiagnosed or unreported.
-The prevalence of SS generally increases with age.
+Although Sjögren's disease occurs in all age groups, the average age of onset is between 40 and 60.
+As many as half of all cases may be left undiagnosed or unreported.
+The prevalence of Sjögren's generally increases with age.

-Sjögren's disease is reported in 30-50% of people with rheumatoid arthritis and 10-25% with systemic lupus erythematosus.
+Sjögren's disease is reported in 30-50% of people with rheumatoid arthritis and 10–25% with systemic lupus erythematosus.